"It was such a huge peace of mind to know that I could go to the school I wanted and did not have to panic about how to pay for it.”

 With new possibilities in her mind, Tamy shifted to a new academic program the following year, which allowed her to pursue both an Associate’s Degree and a high school diploma.
 However, when the time came for Tamy to seriously consider higher education options, she still lacked context about American universities.

 “College names did not mean anything to me.
-I did not know what they offered, where I would fit in, or what I would study,” she explained.
+I did not know what they offered, where I would fit in, or what I would study,” she said.

 It was at a college fair that she first heard about Dartmouth College.
-The college fair featured Ivy League universities, so she assumed it must have been a good school, but knew nothing else.
+Because the college fair featured Ivy League universities, she assumed it must have been a good school, but knew nothing else.
 Feeling out of place and alone, Tamy did not know what questions to ask or how to connect with admissions representatives.

 “Then I saw this man in a green velvet topcoat at the Dartmouth booth who was going on and sharing stories about his college days — swimming in the river, roasting food over a fire, and trudging through the woods.
 All these crazy fun stories about dinners with professors and how everyone knows your name,” Tamy shared.
 “He answered all of my questions and was so nice to me.
 I didn’t know what Dartmouth was, but I knew I wanted to go to a school that made people feel this proud about having attended.
 I had love at first sight with a school.”